endoflife-date/endoflife.date/products/apache-cassandra.md

 > wide-column store, NoSQL database management system designed to handle large amounts of data
 > across many commodity servers, providing high availability with no single point of failure.

-Three major GA releases (MAJOR and/or MINOR versions) are supported at any given time.
-The release of a new MINOR or MAJOR version will cause the oldest supported GA release to go End-of-Life.
+The latest three releases are supported at any given time.
-The 3.0 release will be supported for one more cycle, on an exceptional basis.

 ## [Versioning](https://cassandra.apache.org/_/blog/Behind-the-scenes-of-an-Apache-Cassandra-Release.html)